Analytical and numerical study of plane-progressive thermoacoustic shock waves in complex plasmas: Shock solution: analytical and numerical approach

-We numerically solve Eq. \eqref{eq-Burgers} using the Runge-Kutta scheme with an initial condition $\rho(\xi,0)=0.5[1+\tanh\left(\xi/8\right)]$.
-The parameter values are considered as the same as for Fig. \ref{fig4-analytic}.
-We use $1000$ grid points with the system scale size $L_\xi=200$ and consider the pulse size $L_p<L_\xi$ so that the shock solutions exist.
+For the simulation, we consider the same parameter values as for Fig. \ref{fig4-analytic} and consider the pulse size $L_p<L_\xi$ so that the shock solutions exist.
 The results are displayed in Fig. \ref{fig5-numeric}.
-A good qualitative agreement of the results with those obtained from the analytical solutions are noted.
-Initially, the wave steepens with growing amplitude, however, as time progresses, it evolves into a steady state structure with wave fronts behind the shocks.
-The amplitude of the shocks so formed decays with time due to a small effect of the nonlocal nonlinearity.
-It is noted that the wave fronts behind the shock is ordered and the one with the maximum amplitude is nearest to the shock.
+A good qualitative agreement (i.e., overall trends like how $\rho$ generally depends on $\xi$) between the numerical results and those obtained from the analytical solutions is noted except near $\xi=0$ and in the asymptote ($\rho=0$) of the shock profile where some oscillatory nature of the analytic solution is found.
+As an illustration, we have plotted the analytic solution along with the numerical solution of Eq. \eqref{eq-Burgers} in two particular cases as shown in subplots (a) and (b).
+Initially, the wave steepens with growing amplitude, however, as time progresses, it evolves into a steady structure with wave fronts behind the shocks.
+The amplitude of the shocks so formed decays with time due to a small effect of the nonlinear term proportional to $D$.
+It is noted that the wave fronts behind the shock are ordered and the one with the maximum amplitude is nearest to the shock.
 From subplot (a) it is found that similar to Fig. \ref{fig4-analytic}, the wave steepening occurs with a small reduction of the value of $q_{\rho_0}$ and as a result, the oscillatory shock transforms into a monotonic one with an increased amplitude (See the solid and dashed lines).
 The monotonic profile again transits back into the oscillatory one with almost the same profile as for the increased values of $q_{\rho_0}$ and $q_{T_0}$ (solid line) with a small reduction of $q_{T_0}$ (See the dotted line).
-The similar qualitative features [in agreement with subplot (b) of Fig. \ref{fig4-analytic}] also occur by the effects of the other parameters, namely $\Gamma$, $\chi$ and $\nu_0$.
+The similar qualitative features (in agreement with subplot (b) of Fig. \ref{fig4-analytic}) also occur by the effects of the other parameters, namely $\Gamma$, $\chi$ and $\nu_0$.
 It is to be noted that for a different set of parameter values at which the coefficients $A$, $B$ and $D$ of Eq. \eqref{eq-Burgers} are significantly high or $D$ becomes larger than or comparable to $A$ and $B$, the shock solution evolves with growing amplitude and may eventually blow up after a finite time.
 This happens when the collision frequency exceeds a critical value and the values of $q_{\rho_0}$ and/or $q_{T_0}$ are relatively high.